- What is the Counseling Center and who is eligible for services?

 What is an intake?
 What happens when I come in for one?

 An intake is time for you to meet with a counselor to determine if the UWCC is the best service to address your needs.
-Once you have scheduled an intake, you will arrive at least 20-30 minutes before the intake to complete paperwork.
+Once you have scheduled an intake, you will arrive about 30 minutes before the intake to complete paperwork.
 This information is reviewed by a counselor before the appointment, to ensure that we have an accurate, initial first impression regarding your needs.
-The intake counselor will spend approximately 45 minutes discussing your concerns with you.
+The intake counselor will spend approximately 50 minutes discussing your concerns with you.
 At the end of the appointment, the intake counselor will discuss next steps in regard to recommending services that may be a good fit for you.
 If UWCC cannot offer the services that best fit your needs, the intake counselor will work with you to get you connected to a more appropriate resource.

 Why is the wait sometimes 2-3 weeks to meet with a counselor for an intake?